vim-advent-calendar/vimways.org/content/2018/djmoch-tag-vims-it.md

 ### Automatically

-You can always use your ctags utility of generate your tags files from the command line, but that's a heck of a lot of back and forth between your text editor and your shell, and I doubt anyone who tries to do that will enjoy the experience for long.
+You can always use your ctags utility to generate your tags files from the command line, but that's a heck of a lot of back and forth between your text editor and your shell, and I doubt anyone who tries to do that will enjoy the experience for long.
 So let's look at ways to generate